hlynch/Biometry2021/docs/Week-3-lab.md

 <img src="Week-3-lab_files/figure-html/unnamed-chunk-8-1.png" width="672" />

-This is the probability density function for the standard normal.
+This is the probability density function for the Standard Normal.
 (We are getting a little ahead of ourselves because we won't discuss graphics until next week, but this syntax is fairly straightforward.)

 Let's use the same vector 'quantiles' and try the function pnorm: